lana-20/charles-proxy-features/README.md

 But we don't exclusively work with the back-end, when testing a mobile or a web-based app.
 I do use Postman, but not as often as one might think.
 Once in a while, I might run some Collections or run the requests one by one.

 Postman is not the ‘man in the middle’.
 It has no idea what’s going on on the front-end.
 It's just a tool that lets us, as testers, play the role of the app and request data from the server on behalf of the app.
 But if we want to know more and get answers to all of the 7 questions, we're looking into using a secure proxy server to intercept (listen in on) the traffic.

 Privacy, speed, bandwidth savings, activity logging are the benefits of using a Proxy Server.
 Charles Proxy takes advantage of one of the abilities of proxy servers.
 This ability is activity logging.
 Charles sticks in the middle, records communication activities between client and server -- and we can view it in real time, it helps us identify and isolate the issue.

-When can such activity logging be useful?
-Let's say, you open an app and see less content that you expect.
+When can such activity **logging** be useful?
+Let's say, you **open an app and see less content that you expect**.
 How would you approach that?

 For example, I am working on an app that reserves public transportation for visually impaired users.
 In this app, I can save various places to *My Places*.
 For testing purposed.
 I have 5 places saved already.
 But when I navigate to *My Places* screen, I only see 3.
 There's an obvious issue here.
 How to approach it?
 I could check the database and get a result set of 5.
 That would mean a UI issue, and I'd file a bug report with my mobile developers not the back-end ones.